real2two/real2two/README.md

 #### ⚔️ Custom RPG

 A Discord bot where you can create your own RPGs.
-This project has over 20k+ lines of code.

 - Website: https://customrpg.xyz
 - Discord support server: https://discord.gg/6meyZ56Vb6